dappblock/nextjs-ic-starter/README.md

 This project provides a simple starter template for Dfinity Internet Computer using Next.js framework as frontend.

 **Backend**

-* A simple greeting hello world canister written in Motoko
+- A simple greeting hello world canister written in Motoko
-* ImageBucket canister written in Motoko with create image, delete image and getImageById
+- ImageBucket canister written in Motoko with create image, delete image and getImageById

 **Frontend**

-* A simple React HTML form with name input, sending it to greet canister in backend and showing the returned result
+- A simple React HTML form with name input, sending it to greet canister and showing the returned result
-* A Image Upload HTML form with Pick a Image button, upload the image to image canister in backend, loading the image back from canister and display it using useImageObject React Hook
+- A Image Upload HTML form with Pick a Image button, upload the image to image canister, loading the image back from canister and display it using useImageObject React Hook

 ## Live Demo in IC Mainnet 🥳